·By Andrew Blom·Maintenance

 The technician will also check your blower motor, apply lubrication where needed, and verify that airflow is working properly through the ductwork.

-Thermostat and controls inspection
+Thermostat and controls

 The air filter: simple but critical